kursadsahin0/KursatSahin/README.md

 💭 I develope myself in terms of research, self-motivation and acquiring different abilities.

-✅ I’m currently learning  Flutter and dart.
+✅ I’m currently learning  Angular.

 ✅ I’m a team player, willing to be trained for growth.